siddharath28/Twitter-sentiment/README.md

 The dataset has to be downloaded from the above Kagglewebsite.
 Objective:
 To classify the sentiment of tweets into the positive, neutral & negative.
-Learning Outcomes:
-Text based EDA

-Basic understanding of text pre-processing.

-What to do after text pre-processing:
-1. Bag of words
-2. Tf-idf